pjkundert/cpppo_positioner/README.txt

   └────

-1.4.5 `.outputs' – Set/clear outputs (Coils)
+1.4.6 `.outputs' – Set/clear outputs (Coils)
 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  Modifies one or more named outputs (Coils) on the specified actuator.
+  Modifies one or more named outputs (Coils) on the specified actuator;
-  An integer actuator number is required, followed by optional flags (a variable number of positional parameters)
+  a variable number of positional parameters:

   ━━━━━━━━━━━━━━━━━━━━━━━━━━━━
    flags          description